 Cores are pieces that are placed into casting molds to form internal cavities of the steel castings.
 The cores are made from chemically bonded sand by mixing sand with a two-part chemical binder system (ISOCURE Parts I and II).

 A third part, the catalyst (ISOCURE Catalyst), is introduced into the mixed sand to set or cure the core.
-The cores are baked in core oven.
+If a core wash is used, the cores are then dried in a core oven.
 The production limit of the combined core-making units has been set at 27,000 tons/year.
-The resin and catalyst emission factors are from a 1994 OCMA study that was also used in the Iron and Steel Foundries MACT background document and a 2009 stack test of the existing Dekota Scrubber.
-The hourly limits were based on the specifications of the new Core-Making Units contained in the Installation Permit application, which were used to calculate the maximum amount of sand that each unit can process on an hourly basis.
-See the attached emissions spreadsheet for detailed calculations for each process.
+The VOC emission factors are from a 2017 stack test of the existing and new Dekota Scrubbers.
+The VOC limits were based on the maximum hourly and annual production limits (23 tons/hr and 27,000 tons/yr) using the DI-54 Dekota scrubber.
+The core-making and scrubber units vent internally.
+All of the VOC emissions are ultimate captured and exit though one of the facility-wide baghouses.